-For a control freak like her, the tango was more than just a dance.
-And Angelo became more than just a partner.
+For her, the tango was more than just a dance, and Angelo more than just a partner.

 “Nothing big for my birthday this year,” I warned my husband, Angelo.
 “No surprises, okay?”